trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 ## Connecting to WalletConnect wallets

-Unity applications can connect to EVM wallets such as Metamask by showing popup window that helps users connect.
+Unity applications can connect to EVM wallets such as MetaMask by a showing popup window that helps users connect.
 The popup window can show a QR code for wallet apps to scan or open wallet apps on devices directly.

 Follow these steps to connect to a wallet with the WalletConnect protocol: